StarfishXeno/sotor/README.md

 May or may not work with saves from non-English versions of the game.
 Use at your own risk.

-Saves from the Android version of KotOR 2 have a weird issue with corrupted empty string values.
-This save editor tries to fix them, and the issue doesn't seem to affect anything important, but I can't guarantee it won't lead to other issues later on.
+Saves from the Android version of KotOR 2 have a weird issue with corruption of certain values.
+This save editor tries to fix them, and the issue doesn't seem to affect anything important in the first place, but I can't guarantee it won't lead to other issues later on.

 # Differences from KSE